KyleHollands/Coursera_Project__Loan_Default_Prediction/README.md

 # Coursera_Project__Loan_Default_Prediction

-The goal of this project was to develop an ML model that can predict whether someone will default on their loan at the time of application.
-The first iteration of the model was submitted and assessed based on its final ROC-AUC score, reaching an accuracy score of 73 in the 63rd percentile.
+Developed a machine learning model to predict the likelihood of loan default at the time of application.
+The initial iteration achieved an accuracy of 73%, placing in the 63rd percentile based on the ROC-AUC evaluation.

-Data cleaning, encoding, correlation analysis, variance thresholding, and RFECV (Recursive Feature Elimination with Cross-Validation) were utilized.
-Due to the nature of the predictor variable (Default) being a binary "Yes" or "No," logistic regression was used as the model for the first iteration.
+- Conducted data preprocessing including cleaning, encoding, correlation analysis, variance thresholding, and feature selection using RFECV (Recursive Feature Elimination with Cross-Validation).

-The plan is to incorporate feature engineering to determine which features can be combined and/or refactored to improve prediction strength.
-Additionally, hyperparameter tuning will be implemented after RFECV to enhance the selection of significant features further.
+- Implemented logistic regression as the initial predictive model to handle the binary target variable (Default: Yes/No).
+- Planned next steps include feature engineering to combine or refactor variables for improved predictive power and hyperparameter tuning post-RFECV to enhance model performance.Developed a machine learning model to predict the likelihood of loan default at the time of application.
+The initial iteration achieved an accuracy of 73%, placing in the 63rd percentile based on the ROC-AUC evaluation. - Conducted data preprocessing including cleaning, encoding, correlation analysis, variance thresholding, and feature selection using RFECV (Recursive Feature Elimination with Cross-Validation). - Implemented logistic regression as the initial predictive model to handle the binary target variable (Default: Yes/No). - Planned next steps include feature engineering to combine or refactor variables for improved predictive power and hyperparameter tuning post-RFECV to enhance model performance.